Teen Mental Health Speaker for More Than Three Decades

-My junior year of high school my family moved to Hollis, New Hampshire.
+My junior year of high school my family moved from Long Island to Hollis, New Hampshire.
 A move that rocked my world.
+Can you say adjustment disorder?

-Junior year and senior year of high school, I lost interest in everything including myself and the dream I once had.
-I was traumatized and lost.
-I was acting out looking for answers, but not asking for help.
+I was traumatized and pushed everyone away.
+This led to me acting out looking for answers, meaning and direction, but not asking for help.
 I didn’t know any better.
 My parents were great, I just didn’t talk.
 I didn’t even know how reckless I was in my bad attitude, making bad choices, and my behavior.
 I never did drugs.
 I never drank.
-I was just lost and not thinking or asking for help.
+I was always a good kid and liked by everyone, but I was misdirected and lost.

 I took the SAT’s twice and received very low scores.
 I struggled with self-esteem and acceptance.
 I suffered from a stutter, a facial tic, bad acne, and a learning disability.
 Within days of graduation, I found out I was graduating.
 I graduated 128th in a class of 133 from Bishop Guertin High School in Nashua, New Hampshire.